Helpful Resources for Human Trafficking Victims

 Description:

 Restore NYC is one of the only organizations in New York City that provides both emergency and long-term housing specifically for trafficking survivors.
-Their programs offer survivors a safe place to recover as well as trauma counseling, medical care, and job training to help them rebuild their lives.
+Its programs offer survivors a safe place to recover as well as trauma counseling, medical care, and job training.

 An estimated 26,000 people are being trafficked in New York City right now, with marginalized communities disproportionately affected.
 Restore NYC helps survivors regain stability and independence through housing and mental health services.
-I, and its economic empowerment program also helps survivors gain job skills, secure stable employment, and increase their earnings.
-Participants in job training see a 365% increase in earnings from intake to first job placement.
+Its economic empowerment program also helps survivors gain job skills and secure stable employment.
+Participants see a 365% increase in earnings from intake to first job placement.

 In 2023, Restore NYC served 474 survivors and at-risk individuals, with 100% of core program participants remaining free from trafficking after one year.
 For housing, counseling, or job support, contact Restore NYC at 212-840-8484.